-Original Test Image

-This is the night-time image captured by IR camera.

-Gray Scaling

-Test image is converted to

-grayscale to ensure it has

-similar dynamic range with

-essential to make the matching

-result more accurate.

-Filtering

-The filtering processing can

-ATTIN CONTRACTOR OF A DECIMAL remove the unwanted tiny noise

-matching result

-indenning result.
+Original Test Image This is the night-time image captured by IR camera.
+Gray Scaling Test image is converted to grayscale to ensure it has similar dynamic range with reference image.
+This is essential to make the matching result more accurate.
+Filtering The filtering processing can remove the unwanted tiny noise that might influence the matching result.